 in a gun battle between the hardliners and their supporters and pro-Yeltsin

-special forces units the control of Ostankino Television Center.
+special forces units over control of Ostankino Television Center.
 Vladimir

-Drobyshev of Nature and Man magazine died of a heart attack during the clash.
+Drobyshev died of a heart attack during the clash.

 a cameraman for Lennauchfilm Studio in St. Petersburg, and Aleksandr Smirnov,